5 Influential Black Physicians

 On July 10, 1893, Williams performed the world’s first open heart surgery, despite prevalent opinions at the time frowning on the surgical treatment of heart wounds.
 Williams opened the patient’s thoracic cavity without the use of blood transfusions or modern antibiotics.
 Following the procedure the patient lived another 20 years, before passing in 1913.

-Throughout the remainder of his career Williams served on staff at Cook County Hospital (1903-1909), and St. Luke’s Hospital (1912-1931), and became the only Black charter member of the American College of Surgeons in 1913.
+Throughout the remainder of his career Williams served on staff at Cook County Hospital (1903-1909), and St. Luke’s Hospital (1912-1931).
+He became the only Black charter member of the American College of Surgeons in 1913.

 James Robert Gladden, M.D.
 (1911-1969)

-Dr. James Gladden is known as the first Black cardiologist and becoming the first Black man certified by the American Board of Orthopedic Surgery, and the first African American to be elected to the American Academy of Orthopedic Surgeons.
+Dr. James Gladden was the first Black cardiologist.
+He was also the first Black man to achieve a certification by the American Board of Orthopedic Surgery and the first African American to be elected to the American Academy of Orthopedic Surgeons.

 Further achievements included:

-• First Black American elected to be a fellow of the American College of Surgeons (1951)
+• First Black Physician elected to be a fellow of the American College of Surgeons (1951)

 • First non-white physician to perform a major surgery at King Edward VII Memorial Hospital in Hamilton, Bermuda (1956)